 GIMP is always compatible with the majority of the Linux distributions along with Mac and Windows.
 Above all, to run GIMP, you might require as low as 24MB of system RAM, while on the other hand, Photoshop is a heavy software indeed.
 With the lack of decent hardware, your computer might go through a hard time to run Photoshop.

-Final Takeaway: GIMP vs Photoshop
+Final Takeaway: Photoshop or GIMP

 As we have said earlier, forget about the gimp vs photoshop posts around the internet, it all comes down to your personal preferences.
 That being said, if you are someone who is running on a low budget, have an old machine lying around, you can always install a distro of Linux right away and start using GIMP.
 While on the other hand, if your professional career requires some special features that you can’t find anywhere else, Photoshop must be your first choice.